aircss/aircss.github.io/content/typography/text-align.rst

 Text align
 ##########

+:icon: align-center.svg
+:summary: A proper text alignment is one of the most distinct indicators of a
+    professionally crafted digital product.

 Text alignment is a small but significant part of the interface.
 Alignment affects how our brain scans the content on a screen.
 A proper text alignment is one of the most